ratchetphp/Ratchet/README.md

 Ideally, soon, web servers will start supporting WebSockets to some capacity and PHP will no longer need to run its self from the command line.
 In theory, the server (like Nginx) would recognize the HTTP handshake request to upgrade the protocol to WebSockets and run/pass data through to a user configured PHP file.
 When this happens, you can keep your script the same, just remove the IOServerComponent wrapper and maybe eventually the
-WebSocket Application wrapper if the servers recognize the protocol message framing.
+WebSocketComponent wrapper if the servers recognize the protocol message framing.

 ---